vinhhaphoi/mas202-bank-marketing-dataset/README.md

 Before you begin, ensure you have met the following requirements:
 - You have installed Python 3.7 or higher.
 - You have installed git on your machine.
+- You have installed Visual Studio Code or any other code editor of your choice.

 ## How to install the prerequisites
 To install the required packages, you can use pip.
 Run the following command in your terminal: